-Note: Yearly number from 2010 to 2014, and averages of this period, of articles published also as working paper, as a share of all published articles as well as the respective number of citations registered in Google Scholar and Web of Science.
+Yearly number from 2010 to 2014, and averages of this period, of articles published also as working paper, as a share of all published articles as well as the respective number of citations registered in Google Scholar and Web of Science.
 Data collected in December 2015.
-WP stands forworking paper.

-Source: Journal of Population Economics, Thompson Reuters Web of Science, Google Scholar, IDEAS/RePec.
+Source: Journal of Population Economics, Thompson Reuters Web of Science, Google Scholar, IDEAS/RePec